fedirky/IoTempire-newNodes/README.md

     * `IOTEMPOWER_MQTT_HOST` (default `192.168.14.1` if not provided)
 * Writes controller choice into `node.conf` as `board="..."`.

-> **Heads‑up:** The code expects `resources/node_template` and `resources/system.conf` to be present in the package.
-Ensure these files exist (or create your own equivalents) so initialization can succeed.

 ### Controller & sensors

 * **Controller selection** (stored in `node.conf`):